Australia remains free from H5 bird flu which is a different strain to recent and current outbreaks of H7 bird flu.

 Australia’s H5 bird flu preparedness

 We know from overseas that wild, farmed and pet birds can catch H5 bird flu.
-Other animals can also become infected like marine mammals as well as dairy cattle, cats, goats, alpacas, pigs and horses.
+Other animals can also become infected, like marine mammals as well as dairy cattle, cats, sheep, goats, alpacas, and pigs.

 Visit birdflu.gov.au for more information about H5 bird flu, including what we’re doing to prepare for an outbreak, and get advice if you’re a bird owner or wildlife carer.